-Screen all staff who enter a CLOC location (regardless of vaccination status), at a frequency of 2 times per week (7 day period). o This may include the minimum once-per-week rapid antigen screening requirement for unvaccinated staff.
-Vaccination policy requirements and business processes are expected to continue.
+• Screen all staff who enter a CLOC location (regardless of vaccination status), at a frequency of 2 times per week (7 day period).

-o A staff member with a positive result on a rapid antigen test will be presumed positive for COVID-19 and must not be permitted entry.
-Existing guidance for positive cases will be followed. o When PCR testing is unavailable, any positive results from a rapid antigen test will no longer require a confirmed laboratory-based PCR or molecular point of care test.

-Screen all essential visitors entering a CLOC location (regardless of the visitor's vaccination status).
-Exception only if the visitor presented a negative rapid antigen test result at the same CLOC location the day before.

-o A visitor with a positive result on a rapid antigen test must not be permitted entry and should be encouraged to follow public health direction for persons presumed positive for COVID-19.

-Make rapid antigen screening available for people in service who return to a CLOC location (regardless of vaccination status) from an overnight absence.

-o For overnight absences of 2 nights or less: Rapid antigen screening should occur on day three and day seven from the day the person left the location.

-o For overnight absences of 3 nights or more: Rapid antigen screening should occur on the day of return (as part of active screening upon entry) and day four following their return.

-o If the person leaves for a subsequent overnight absence within those 7 days, a new 7-day period should be started when they return to the location.

-o A person in service who receives a positive result on a rapid antigen test should be given a surgical/procedure mask to wear (if they can) and directed to self-isolate while waiting for arrangements to be made for a PCR test.
+- A staff member with a positive result on a rapid antigen test will be presumed positive for COVID-19 and must not be permitted entry to any CLOC location.
+Existing guidance for positive cases will be followed. - o When PCR testing is unavailable, any positive results from a rapid antigen test will no longer require a confirmed laboratory-based PCR or molecular point of care test. - Screen all visitors entering a CLOC location (regardless of the visitor's vaccination status).
+Exception only if the visitor presented a negative rapid antigen test result at the same CLOC location the day before. - o A visitor with a positive result on a rapid antigen test must not be permitted entry and should be encouraged to follow public health direction for persons presumed positive for COVID-19. - CLOC is making rapid antigen screening available for people in service who return to a CLOC location (regardless of vaccination status) from an overnight absence. - o For overnight absences of 2 nights or less: Rapid antigen screening should occur on day three and day seven from the day the person left the location. - o For overnight absences of 3 nights or more: Rapid antigen screening should occur on the day of return (as part of active screening upon entry) and day four following their return. - o If the person leaves for a subsequent overnight absence within those 7 days, a new 7-day period should be started when they return to the location. - o A person in service who receives a positive result on a rapid antigen test should be given a surgical/procedure mask to wear (if they can) and directed to self-isolate while waiting for arrangements to be made for a PCR test.

-In the event that PCR testing is not available, any positive results from a rapid antigen test will no longer require a confirmed, laboratory-based PCR or molecular point of care test.
+In the event that PCR testing is not available, positive results from a rapid antigen test no longer require a confirmed, laboratory-based PCR or molecular point of care test.

-Staff, people in service, and visitors receiving a positive rapid antigen test result will be presumed to have COVID-19.

-In the case of a positive RAT, CLOC will continue to follow existing guidance for positive case management for staff and people in service, including Ministry Of Health isolation requirements
+- Staff, people in service, and visitors receiving a positive rapid antigen test result are presumed to have COVID-19. - In the case of a positive RAT, CLOC continues to follow existing guidance for positive case management for staff and people in service, including Ministry of Health isolation requirements

-In an outbreak, where Public Health directs CLOC to to test a large number of individuals at a location, Public Health will be responsible for arranging PCR testing and/or making rapid antigen test kits available to CLOC.
+In an outbreak, where Public Health directs CLOC to test a large number of individuals at a location, Public Health is responsible for arranging PCR testing.